zjzjzjzj1874/chatgpt/README.md

   gptx [command]

 Available Commands:
-  chat        creates a completion for the chat message help        Help about any command img         creates an image given a prompt. model       lists the currently available models
+  audio       turn audio into text. chat        creates a completion for the chat message help        Help about any command img         creates an image given a prompt. model       lists the currently available models,

 Flags:
   -h, --help      help for gptx